linuxboot/heads-wiki/Installing-and-Configuring/index.md

 *NOTE* - Heads does **NOT** support FIDO2 or U2F authentication.
 Be careful when purchasing to buy a compatible key.

+ *NOTE* - HOTP is currently only supported with Librem devices and the ThinkPad x230 rom with HOTP support

 |Manufacture|Model line|TOTP|HOTP|
 |--|--|:--:|:--:|
 |Yubico|[YubiKey 5 Series](https://www.yubico.com/products/yubikey-5-overview)|X||